-Props made of aluminum are another popular metal used for propellers because they are highly affordable and a good option for boats that are of small and medium-size.
+Props made of aluminum are another popular metal used for propellers because they are highly affordable.
+They’re also a good option for boats that are small and medium in size.

 Aluminum is more pliable and therefore aids in protecting drive components by readily ‘cushioning’ impact energy.
 So it can be a good choice for areas where the prop is prone to damage because of shallower waters or debris in the water.

 Many stainless steel props have traces of aluminum blended in to make the prop more pliable.